emilianolel/de-zoomcamp-emi/notes/module_3/notes.md

 ---

 1. **Create a non-partitioned table from an external table**:
+   - This code creates a new table named `green_tripdata_non_partitoned` in the dataset `dez-workspace-emi.nytaxi` by copying all data from an external table named `external_green_tripdata`.
+The new table is not partitioned.

 ```sql
 CREATE OR REPLACE TABLE dez-workspace-emi.nytaxi.green_tripdata_non_partitoned AS
 SELECT * FROM dez-workspace-emi.nytaxi.external_green_tripdata;
 ```

 2. **Create a partitioned table from an external table**:
+   - This code creates a new table named `green_tripdata_partitoned` in the dataset `dez-workspace-emi.nytaxi`.
+The data in this table is partitioned by the date of pickup (`lpep_pickup_datetime` column).
+The data is copied from an external table named `external_green_tripdata`.

 ```sql
 CREATE OR REPLACE TABLE dez-workspace-emi.nytaxi.green_tripdata_partitoned
 PARTITION BY